 who will offer lectures on

-The 2019-2020 Lecture Program is now available for requests.
-It is designed to run from September 2019 through May 2020.
-Requests received before June 22, 2019, will be given priority.
+The 2020-2021 Lecture Program will be available for requests in early 2020.
+It is designed to run from September 2020 through May 2021.
+Requests received before June 22, 2020, will be given priority.
 Late applications will be considered on a space-available basis.

 In making your request please include: